 Looking for a special meal for two?
-Whether for Valentine's Day, an anniversary, or because it's Thursday - a home-cooked steak is always a great choice.
+Whether for Valentine's Day, an anniversary, or just because - a home-cooked steak is always a great choice.

 To bring your steaks to the next level, try finishing them with garlic herb butter.
 All you'll need is butter, thyme, and a few smashed cloves of garlic.
 This extra step adds just a hint of flavor to your steaks without overpowering them.
 It's a must try!